vishwakarma-vishal/Portfolio/README.md

 Testimonial:
 -- add testimonial component with data component that store all the info regarding the testimony.
 -- implement swiper js for swipping between testimony component

+Contact:
+-- created contact compoent with the feature of linkdin, twitter, email contact and also integrate email.js for directly writting email in the component itself.